enricllagostera/ponte/process/journal.md

 # Process journal

+## 2024-02-20 Drawer toggles

+Today I implemented the on/off buttons for the two information drawers that are attached to commits in the timeline graph.
+It took me much longer than expected, as I had to refamiliarize myself with the codebase after a couple of months without using it much.
+In late January and February I worked on preparing a conference submission about the tool, and that took time out of the development side.

 ## 2023-12-08 A brief hiatus

 The last couple weeks I ended up working less hours than expected in the GAR project in terms of coding and features or planning them.
 Part of that was because of the focus on dissertation work and getting closer to some of the deadlines on that front.
 Another part was that I started focusing more on the discussions about reflective learning and techniques to support reflective writing and note taking.